tylerearl09/AlgoGauge/README.md

 * Displaying perf date from the tests (it is returned from the JSON, we just currently are not doing anything with it)
 * An about me page describing the purpose of the program and other relevent data.
 * The ability to select additional options, yet to be outlined by the professor, when choosing algorithms from the dropdown.

+## Running the project as it stands

+As it stands the project should run locally without much hiccups.
+Upon cloning the repository to your local machine you should:

+* Make sure you have Node installed on your local machine
+* Run npm install on the algo-client and algo-server folders (this will install all the packages needed to run the program)
+* create a .env file in both the algo-client and algo-server folders containing the following variables

+For the algo-client .env:
+* REACT_APP_BACKEND_PORT

+For the algo-server .env: